StoneWolf18/enoch/docs/v20-and-v5.md

 Merits and Flaws have a point scale rather than one made of dots because they impact freebie points: points given at character creation to round out a sheet mechanically.
 Merits are bought with freebie points, and flaws can be taken to have more points, up to a maximum of 7 additional freebie points in flaws.
 Note that merits and flaws are entirely optional, but highly recommended.

 <div class="leftHeader" id="metaplot">Metaplot Differences</div>
-Because this is subjective to the chronicle being played, the information below is V5 in comparison to our (LAiA's) <a href="#setting">specific setting</a>.
+Because this is subjective to the chronicle being played, the information below is V5 in comparison to our (LAiA's) <a href="/setting">specific setting</a>.

 The goal was to advance our setting in a similar direction to V5, but in a different way.
 The important notes are as follows: